-Too many misunderstandings between child and dog end tragically with the dog biting the child.
-Usually, the dog is rehomed or destroyed.
-The child may retain physical or emotional scars for the rest of his or her life.
+Too many misunderstandings between children and dogs end in tragedy with the dogs biting.
+Then, the dog is re-homed or destroyed and the child may retain physical or emotional scars for the rest of his or her life.

 A child must never pay the price for her parents’ ignorance and the dog owners’ negligence—nor must a dog.
 Period.